MathiasNunez/pager_android_test/README.md

   [Change Status](https://www.dropbox.com/s/89tm1map2cgg6dv/change_status.png?dl=0).

 ### Extras
-  Here is a list of some nice extras:
+  Here is a list of some nice extras :D

 - ### Fingerprint
   If the app is running on a device that has fingerprint detector, once User logs in, it will be prompted with a message asking if he'd like to remember his credentials and log in with his fingerprint.
   [Fingerprint](https://www.dropbox.com/s/356mpdtx3x97hex/fingerprint.png?dl=0).

 - ### Home Widget
- User can Follow a Member by accessing Member Details screen and clicking at the top right "+Follow" button an then can add a Home Widget in order to Follow that Member status live [Home Widget](https://www.dropbox.com/s/csg0csazojuat4z/widget_home.png?dl=0).
+ User can Follow a Member by accessing Member Details screen and clicking at the top right "+Follow" button.
+Then, he can add a Home Widget in order to Follow that Member status live (which is updated via web socket) [Home Widget](https://www.dropbox.com/s/csg0csazojuat4z/widget_home.png?dl=0).

 - ### Filtering
  Last but not least, when user is at the Home Screen, he can perfom a filter among the team members